 - What: What is the email really about?
 What is the objective?
 Be clear about the survey’s purpose and why you’re doing it.

 - Why: Why should readers participate?
 Are you offering an incentive, like a coupon?
 How will the survey results be valuable to you?
 Let readers know.

 - Where: Where should readers click?
-Use a compelling call-to-action button and don’t add any secondary CTAs.
+Use one strong, compelling call-to-action button.
 It should be obvious to readers where to click to participate.

-- When: When should readers respond by?
-When does the survey end?
+- When: When is the due date?
 Create urgency by providing a deadline.
 Consider doing a drip email campaign with two or three messages to remind subscribers to complete your survey.